sjollivier/product-management-templates/project-brief-for-planning-scoping_delivery-example.md

 # Project Brief for Planning and Scoping
 ## Project Name
 Provide a short phrase that captures the essence of the effort in the language of the beneficiary of this effort.
 This name will be used in many ways and at many levels once the project is underway.
 All stakeholders wonder what we're working on.
 A bad name signals a possibly ill conceived effort and then requires a lot of effort to reduce the entropy caused by a vague or narrow name.

-Example: Mobile Device Usage Report
+*Example:* Mobile Device Usage Report

 ## Project Type (Delivery or Discovery)
 Define the type of project.
 Delivery projects are the standard feature delivery for production deployment with hard requirements.
 Discovery projects involve a smaller team and usually result in  a throwaway prototype, but are vital in terms of validating a future winning feature or product and establishing its requirements so it can be delivered efficiently with low risk.

-Example: Delivery
+***Example:*** Delivery

 ## Working Backwards - Example Press Release Quote or Sales Pitch
 Provide a quote from a hypothetical customer or stakeholder that describes how they experienced the benefit.
 This is what we are aiming for with the effort.

-Example:

-With the new ESP XYZ Mobile device usage reports, I was able to make a business case for investing in mobile-optimized email templates, complete the project, and see a 30% lift in engagement and conversions from my email programs.
+***Example:*** With the new ESP XYZ Mobile device usage reports, I was able to make a business case for investing in mobile-optimized email templates, complete the project, and see a 30% lift in engagement and conversions from my email programs.
 These reports gave me absolute transparency on what percentage of my audience was viewing my emails on a mobile device and how that varied over the week.
 All in all, I saw huge ROI with very little extra work once I revamped my templates to be mobile-optimized.

 ## Summary of Problem/Opportunity
 Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
 Describe the problem your product solves.
-Enumerate in bulleted points the problem or challenges or opportunity that will be addressed
+Enumerate in bulleted points the problem or challenges or opportunity that will be addressed.

-Example:

-One of the primary themes and business questions in the email marketing business this year is “To what extent is my audience interacting with my email via mobile devices?”
+***Example:*** One of the primary themes and business questions in the email marketing business this year is “To what extent is my audience interacting with my email via mobile devices?”
 This is often followed up by the question “And what should I do about it?”

 Currently, ESP XYZ has no readily available way to answer this business question outside of directing customers to third party offerings such as IBM PV’s Mailbox IQ or LitmusApp.
 The downside of these approaches is setup friction, cost, and pushing users outside of native ESP XYZ product and services.

 Further, there is a downstream strategy and creative services opportunity to exposing and documenting the magnitude of mobile usage in a customer’s audience.
 Specifically, if the answer to the question about mobile consumption of a brand’s email is greater than 20%, which is quite likely given industry benchmarks, then the ESP XYZ response is to offer strategy and creative services to revamp a brand’s email templates to be more mobile friendly.

 As a result, it is believed that offering a simple tool that assesses mobile consumption of a brand’s email can drive business on the following levels:

-Customers will likely pay a nominal fee for this report, much like any custom report (org rollups) or report delivery by email.
+- Customers will likely pay a nominal fee for this report, much like any custom report (org rollups) or report delivery by email.
-Once the reality of mobile consumption is apparent, it will be easier to persuade customers to engage our services teams on creative design projects.
+- Once the reality of mobile consumption is apparent, it will be easier to persuade customers to engage our services teams on creative design projects.

 ## Essential Elements of the Solution
 Describe from the user’s/stakeholder’s perspectives how the solution will improve upon their problem..